About the Open PCA Pump Project

 - need a non-propriety context in which to carry out their work, or

-- are domain expert and are interested in best practices for rigorous development of high-assurance systems.
+- are domain experts and are interested in best practices for rigorous development of high-assurance systems.

-To get started with the Open PCA Pump material, begin with the requirements document on the Artifacts page.
+To get started with the Open PCA Pump material, read the overview paper above, and then begin with the concept of operations and requirements document on the Artifacts page.

 The Open PCA Pump Material is being used in other courses at Kansas State -- Specifically, John Hatcliff's Safety-Critical Systems course provides lecture materials with slides and lecture videos for the FAA Requirements Engineering Management Handbook (used in the Open PCA Requirements Document), hazard analyses and risk management, the Architecture and Analysis Definition Language (AADL), and the BLESS behavioral specification language for AADL.